Skip to main content

 Bilateral agreements

 Poland has signed bilateral cooperation agreements covering scholarship-based exchanges with around 100 countries in all regions of the world (for a list of the countries, see the Chapter ‘Bilateral Agreements and Worldwide Cooperation’).
-As part of the agreements, the Government of Poland and / or the partner country offer(s) a number of scholarships to academic staff and students.
+As part of the agreements, the Government of Poland and / or the partner country offer(s) scholarships to academic staff and students.
 Arrangements for mobility and the recognition of study periods and / or qualifications are agreed with each signatory country.

 Details about the agreements are available on the website of the Ministry of Science and Higher Education (in Polish only) and in the Internet Treaty Database (in English and Polish) operated by the Ministry of Foreign Affairs.
-Regularly updated information (in English and Polish) about mobility opportunities is published on the website of the National Agency for Academic Exchange, which manages student and academic staff exchanges as part of bilateral agreements.
+Regularly updated information (in English and Polish) about mobility opportunities is published on the website of the National Agency for Academic Exchange, which manages student and academic staff exchanges under bilateral agreements.

 Bilateral scholarship programmes